vallgroup/Torque-Theme/docs/setup.md

       2. PhpMyAdmin - access at http://localhost:8080
       3. A PHP server running a Wordpress installation - access at http://localhost:8000
     - Build all the workspaces in wp-content
+    - Copy mu-plugins over to wp-content
     - Run Webpack in development and watch mode for the 'torque-theme' workspace.
 This will watch the files and compile and update them as necessary in wp-content inside the docker container.
 Simply refresh the browser to see the changes reflected.

-10. Copy mu-plugins directory in the root into wp-content (for the moment we dont want to be changing anything here, so it should be sufficient to just copy it once and not worry about any watch servers)

-11. Complete Wordpress install (only if this is the first time you've started the docker containers):
+10. Complete Wordpress install (only if this is the first time you've started the docker containers):

     - Visit http://localhost:8000
     - Complete install process.
 The database will be connected automatically via docker-compose, so you'll only need to choose a language and set up a user.

-12. Done!
+11. Done!
 The site is now active on http://localhost:8000.
 Note, you may need to run webpack for each workspace (using `yarn start <workspace-name>`) once more to make sure your themes and plugins are properly compiled to wp-content.

 ### Head over to the [Developing](./developing.md) docs to learn how to add new plugins and change theme files